RSGallery2/RSGallery2_Project/Documentation/Upload/uploadDragAndDrop.md

 (1) Specify gallery

-First select an existing gallery
+First select an existing gallery This will enable drag and drop ands display the drop area in green

 (2) Drag and drop area